SymfonyCasts/symfony-ux/sfcasts/stimulus/product-crud.md

 update - yes our buttons *do* need some styling - that works too.

 Oh, but there's one more change I want to make: this will help our example.
-Back over in a `ProductAdminController::index()`, change the query to sort the *newest* on top.
+Back over in `ProductAdminController::index()`, change the query to sort the *newest* on top.
 Do that by changing this `findAll()` to `findBy()`, pass it an empty criteria - so it still returns everything - and then sort by `id` `DESC`.
 You could also use a `createdAt` column if you want.